 Professor Kerry brown

-Professor Kerry Brown leads the centre as its Executive Director, and his work is already making a substantial difference to our understanding of China, as he explains.
+Professor Kerry Brown leads the centre as its Director, and his work is already making a substantial difference to our understanding of China, as he explains.

 My research and work focuses on contemporary Chinese politics, particularly elite politics in the Communist Party.